-CVAG Energy & Sustainable Committee (E&S): Membership is comprised of elected officials and Tribal Council members only.
+Energy & Environmental Resources Committee (E&E): Membership is comprised of elected officials and Tribal Council members only.
 The E&E is a forum for member jurisdictions to discuss environmental and energy related issues and to make policy recommendations to the Executive Committee.
-The E&S meets the second Thursday of each month.
+The E&E meets the second Thursday of each month.

-CVAG Executive Committee (Mayor): The Executive Committee is the policy making body of CVAG.
+Executive Committee (Mayor): The Executive Committee is the policy making body of CVAG.
 Membership is comprised of Mayors, County Supervisors, and the Tribal Council Chairmen unless the jurisdictional body designates another member.
 The Executive Committee meets the last Monday of each month.

-CVAG Homelessness Committee: The CVAG Homelessness Committee consists of one elected official from each member jurisdiction and eight ex-officio members representing homeless service agencies and meets on the third Wednesday of each month.
+Homelessness Committee: The CVAG Homelessness Committee consists of one elected official from each member jurisdiction and eight ex-officio members representing homeless service agencies and meets on the third Wednesday of each month.

-CVAG Public Safety Committee: The Public Safety Committee is a forum for elected officials and law enforcement professionals to discuss issues and provide policy recommendations in law enforcement and public safety.
+Public Safety Committee: The Public Safety Committee is a forum for elected officials and law enforcement professionals to discuss issues and provide policy recommendations in the area of law enforcement and public safety.
 The Public Safety Committee meets the second Monday of each month.

-CVAG Transportation Committee: The Transportation Committee makes recommendations to the Executive Committee on issues pertaining to transportation and congestion management.
+Transportation Committee: The Transportation Committee makes recommendations to the Executive Committee on issues pertaining to transportation and congestion management.
 The Transportation Committee meets the second Monday of each month.